nnavidd/nnavidd/README.md

 ### 💻 Passionate about software design, implementation, and development  & 42Heilbronn Cadet

 Welcome to my GitHub!
 My passion for technology began in childhood and has grown into a lifelong journey of continuous learning and development.
-I'm currently immersed in the 42 School curriculum, where I’m exploring everything from low-level programming and system architecture to full-stack web development.
+I'm currently immersed in the [42Heilbronn](https://42heilbronn.de) curriculum, where I've explored everything from low-level programming and system architecture to full-stack web development.
 Along the way, I’ve built projects ranging from custom C libraries to real-time multiplayer applications.

 ---